We're open on ANZAC Day from 1pm to 5pm. See our ANZAC Day opening hours for more details.

 How much does it cost to photocopy?

 Prices for photocopying your own or Library material range from $0.20 to $3.
-Library material that’s too fragile or large will need to copied by staff.
+Library material that’s too fragile or large will need to be copied by staff.
 Prices range from $1 to $3.

 See printing and copying for more information.